Skip to content

 Alternate KuboCD Schema Format

-In our previous examples, we defined schema.parameters and schema.context using a standard OpenAPI/JSON schema.
-While fully supported, it can be quite verbose.
+In previous examples, we defined schema.parameters and schema.context using standard OpenAPI/JSON schema.
+While fully supported, this syntax can be verbose.

-KuboCD also supports a more concise schema syntax, specifically designed for this use case.
+KuboCD provides a concise schema syntax specifically designed to simplify this definition.

 schema: